yogirajbrahmbhatt/Billing-Module/README.md

 (All the above mentioned commands are presented here with respect to the Command Prompt/ Powershell of Windows operating system. they might differ for Terminal of Linux or any other operating system.)

 ## Standard operating Procedure

 ### Billing Module:
-1. After successfull installation of the mentioned softwares and all other dependencies, one can simply run the python file (with extension _.py_).
+1. After successfull installation of the mentioned softwares and all other dependencies, one can simply run the python file ( _main.py_ or directly open _bill.py_).
 An interactive user interface will show up on successful initiation.
 2. The user need to enter a unique and appropriate **Invoice Number**.
 IT IS MANDATORY TO ENTER APPROPRIATE INVOICE NUMBER EVERYTIME.
 For instance, let the entered value is "101", then after filling all the details, when the "_**GENERATE BILL**_" button will be clicked; the invoice number will get modified as "_currentdate/101_".
 So, it'll be the final value of Invoice Number.
 The **Date** and **Time** fields will get the deafult set value.
 3. Then one need to enter the values for **Customer Name**, **Customer Contact**.